damon-murdoch/spread-optimiser/readme.md

 ### Bug Fixes / Suggestions
-If you experience any issues with the application, or would like to suggest improvements you can open an issue on Github[here](https://github.com/damon-murdoch/spread-optimiser/issues) or please feel free to contact me on twitter at [@SirScrubbington](https://twitter.com/SirScrubbington).
+If you experience any issues with the application, or would like to suggest improvements you can open an issue on Github [here](https://github.com/damon-murdoch/spread-optimiser/issues) or please feel free to contact me on twitter at [@SirScrubbington](https://twitter.com/SirScrubbington).

 ## Sponsor this Project
 If you'd like to support this project and other future projects,